matchmore/tech-blog/20180808/README.md

 Here immediatally you can notice that adding a new publication will get you a *match*, you were matched with your own publication.
 Since we are using a HashSet we are worry-free.

-Ok, we got a simple sharing app done and ready, but now we search for everything.
-Better to add a functionality to narrow down the lendable items.
+Ok, we got a simple sharing app done and ready, but now we need to search for everything.
+In order to do that, we have to add a functionality to narrow down the lendable items.

 In the `ItemsPage.xaml` in the outer StackLayout add
 ```xml